 Designations not meeting these requirements will be directed to our Unrestricted Fund.

 Agency Payments and Acknowledgments

 UWB will attempt to notify donors $500 and above with a designation to an invalid (known non 501 C3) agency by contacting the ECM and/or donor directly to explain the designation policy.
-Documentation of the notification will be attached to the pledge card/lockbox spreadsheet and included in the envelope.
-If the donor/ECM has not responded within two weeks the designation will default to Undesignated # 375857.
+If the donor/ECM has not responded within two weeks the designation will default to undesignated.
 If the donor/ECM contacts us before the allocation process deadline the designation may be changed.
-Failure of the Designated Agency to complete the required Patriot Act Compliance Form will result in late or non payment of designated funds.
+Failure of the designated agency to complete tp pass GuideStar's Charity Checky or to accept payment will result in late or non payment of designated funds.
 The donor will not be notified of this occurrence.
-These designated funds default to the Undesignated # 375857 and are at the discretion of UWB.
+These designated funds default to the undesignated and are at the discretion of UWB.

 UWB collects fees from each designation to cover the costs of fundraising, collecting, processing and distributing these donations.
 Please find our cost recovery fees below.
 Additionally, UWB can only distribute dollars that are actually collected.
 Therefore, payroll gifts will be paid to the designated agency based on the total percentage collected from the donor’s workplace campaign.
 United Way is given a lump sum from employers versus individual checks and thus is unable to know specifically which payroll pledges are unfulfilled.
 Based on prior experience, UWB approximates seven percent of all payroll deduction pledges will not be fulfilled.
 However, the payment rates vary significantly from workplace to workplace.

 Designation fees are calculated every campaign year based off of the previous year’s results.
 All agencies are subject to the same fee unless otherwise agreed to by the UWB President.
 Designation fees are capped at $75 per donor.